dambem/nimbydex_slides/slides.md

 <v-clicks>

-- Gemini may be runt of the LLM litter but the API is great.
+- Gemini may be <s>runt</s> of the LLM litter but the API is great.
 - Pros:
   - Generous free tier (perfect for side projects)
   - Fast API response times
   - Excellent Python SDK integration
-- Limited model fine-tuning needed - prompt engineering was enough
-- gemini.google.com allowed me to test naive data with search API for early validation
+- gemini.google.com allowed me to test naive data with search API for early validation.
 </v-clicks>

 ::right::